‘There’s no such thing as bad publicity’ or so the saying goes.

 Yet we all know there really is – if people are saying awful things about your charity, the chances are you’ll lose credibility and support will decline.
 And with the ongoing scrutiny of charities in the press, we need to be prepared.

-At this PR Network event we’ll explore best practice reputation management, from managing tricky enquiries and keeping stories out of the media to dealing with a full blown crisis.
+At this PR Network event, with Macmillan Cancer Support, The Trussell Trust and Cancer Research UK, we explored best practice reputation management, from managing tricky enquiries and keeping stories out of the media to dealing with a full-blown crisis.

 About the PR Network

 CharityComms’ PR Network is a group for professionals working in PR and media in UK charities and not-for-profits.

 The PR Network gives you the chance to meet your peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The network is designed to encourage networking and peer to peer support, sharing issues in a ‘safe’ environment.

 The group meets three times a year to focus on a common challenge.
 The format of the meetings is one or two presentations on a specific topic, followed by small group discussions, providing a combination of best practice and peer-to-peer sharing.

 If you’d like to be one of the first to hear about these events, please email Lauren to be added to the mailing list.

 If you’re interested in presenting at this event (or at a future event) or joining the steering group, please contact Vanessa Weddell.